 002 - Types of Hazards

-Are man-made disasters are more dangerous than natural ones?
+Are human-induced disasters more dangerous than natural ones?

 We will be defining the key terms above throughout the lesson so there is no need to do it now.
 If you are still unsure of their meaning by the end of the lesson the 'Useful Links' below will help you to understand them.